AEFI reporting in the palm of your hand, anytime, anywhere

 With the app, immunisation field workers can quickly and accurately report AEFI on their smartphones or other mobile devices regardless of internet access.

-VigiMobile is based on the WHO Standard AEFI reporting form and includes the 25 core variables recommended by WHO for collecting AEFI data.
+VigiMobile is based on the standard reporting form for AEFI and includes the 25 core variables recommended by WHO for collecting AEFI data.
 All reports are sent directly to VigiFlow for AEFI.

 Once immunisation workers have installed the app, they can use it to collect data in remote areas with no internet coverage.
 The reports are securely stored in the app until they are connected again.
 As soon as they are back online, they can send their reports to the district programme manager.
 The district programme manager then analyses the reports in VigiFlow for AEFI.

-VigiMobile uses geographic information system (GIS) technology to capture localised vaccination and patient data at time of reporting so that investigators can detect and respond quickly to outbreaks of vaccine-associated events.
+VigiMobile uses geographic information system (GIS) technology to capture localised vaccination and patient data at time of reporting so that investigators can detect and respond quickly to vaccine-associated events.

 A one-stop shop for all your AEFI surveillance needs